paulosanttana/react-one/README.md

+# Project Timer, this project using styled-component, react-router-dom and...

-# Create project, install dependences, styled-components and types for styled-components on develop
+### Create project, install dependences, styled-components and types for styled-components on develop

 ```code
 npm create vite@latest